 - Four voltage variants are supported:

 - 115 V, with transformer, single phase

 - 230 V

 - 400 V, 2-phase

 - 400/460 V, 3-phase

 - Integral start-up delay and door limit switch function.

 - Protective function to prevent icing.

 - Monitoring of all motors (compressor, condenser fan, evaporator fan).

 - Phase monitoring for three-phase units.

 - Master-slave function with a maximum of ten units.
 One device functions as a master unit.
 Once the set temperature is reached by one of the connected slave devices or in the event of the door limit switch function, the affected slave unit will report to the master unit, which will switch all the other cooling units on or off as required.

-- Switching hysteresis: Adjustable within the range

-2 10 K, preset to 5 K.
+- Switching hysteresis: Adjustable within the range 2 10 K, preset to 5 K.

 - Visualisation of the current enclosure internal temperature and all error messages in the 7-segment display.

 - Using an interface card (Model No. SK 3124.200), the unit may be incorporated into higher-level remote monitoring systems such as the Rittal Computer Multi Control CMC.

-The cooling unit operates automatically i.e. after switching on the power supply, the evaporator fan (see page 5, fig. 2) will run continuously and permanently circulate the internal enclosure air.
-The compressor and condenser fan are regulated by the Comfort controller.

-The Comfort controller has a 7-segment display (fig. 24, no. 4).
-After switching on the power supply, the current software version initially appears on this display for approx. two seconds.
+The cooling unit operates automatically i.e. after switching on the power supply, the evaporator fan (see Fig. 2, page 5) starts to run and circulates the internal enclosure air.
+The compressor and condenser fan are regulated by the e-Comfort controller.
+The e-Comfort controller has a 7-segment display (Fig. 24, no. 4).
+After switching on the power supply, the current software version initially appears on this display for approx. 2 seconds, as well as the activated eco-mode.
+Followed by a preset option (e. g. t10) or the temperature.

 In regular operation, the display shows both the temperature (in degrees Celsius or Fahrenheit - users may switch between the two) and any error messages.
 The current enclosure internal temperature is usually displayed permanently.
 In the event of an error message, this will alternate with the temperature display.
-The unit is programmed using buttons 1 - 3 (fig. 24).
+The unit is programmed using buttons 1 - 3 (Fig. 24).
 The relevant parameters also appear in the display.